What Does My Car Insurance Cover?

-When you are at fault in an accident, property damage liability covers damage to the other vehicles in an accident.
+When you're at fault in an accident, property damage liability covers damage to the other vehicles in an accident.
 This type of coverage does not cover damage to your car.

 Uninsured/Underinsured Motorist Protection

-Uninsured/underinsured motorist coverage will cover your property damage and medical expenses for your or your passengers’ injuries if you are hit by a driver that doesn’t have enough insurance to cover your expenses.
+Uninsured/underinsured motorist coverage will cover your property damage and medical expenses for your or your passengers’ injuries when you're hit by a driver who doesn’t have enough insurance to cover your expenses.

 Medical protection (or personal injury protection)

 This coverage helps you pay for your medical expenses if you or your passengers have injuries from an accident.

 You can add coverage for other auto-related expenses to your policy, such as rental car reimbursement, towing, roadside assistance, and more.

 What do the Numbers Mean?